Retroplaya135/RAGBench_KnowledgeWorkbench/README.md

 * Access Control
 * Role-Based Access Control (RBAC) ensures only authorized users can access sensitive documents or code sections.
 * Audit logging captures ingestion, retrieval, and query usage data for compliance.

+## Security & Compliance

+* Data Lineage Tracking
+* Each chunk is stamped with metadata (hash, ingestion timestamp, origin path).

+## Encryption
+* At-rest encryption for sensitive data or code.
+* Auditing
+* Detailed logs of user queries and system interactions for compliance.
+* Failover LLM
+* Supports fallback to alternative LLM endpoints if the primary service is unavailable or hits rate limits.